janesmith73/product-docs/CONTRIBUTING.md

 Your interest in contributing to the emnify product documentation is greatly appreciated.
 By helping maintain and grow our documentation, your efforts will not only benefit your organization but the greater emnify community as well.

+Please read our [Code of Conduct](https://github.com/EMnify/.github/blob/add-code-of-conduct/CODE_OF_CONDUCT.md#code-of-conduct) in order to help us maintain a professional, respectful, and inclusive environment for all contributors.

 ## Table of contents

 - [The basics](#the-basics)